 Weighted Average Basic Shares Outstanding, Value for 2014E assumes no shares issued for remainder of 2014.
 PV-10 is a non-GAAP triancial measure.
-For a reconciliation of Standardzed Measure (GAAP) to PV-10 (non-GAAP), see Appendix.
-Adjusted EBITOA to a non-GAAP triancial measure.
-For a definition of Adjusted EBITOA and a neconciliation of Adjusted EBITOA to our net income (loss) and net cash provided by operating activities, see Appendix.
-2014 estimates at midpoint of guidance range as provided on May 6, 2014.
-Estimated average realized prices for oil and natural gas used in these estimates were \$95.00/Bbl and \$5.00/Mct, respectively, for the period April through December 2014.
+For a reconciliation of Standardzed Maasure (GAAP) to PV-10 (non-GAAP), see Appendix.
+Adjusted EBITOA is a non-GAAP triancial measure.
+For a definition of Adjusted Maasure (GAAP) to PV-10 (non-GaAP), see Appendix.
+2014 estimates at midpoint of guidance range affirmed on August 6, 2014.
+Estimated average realized prices for oil and natural gas used in these estimates were \$95.00.IBul and \$5.00.Met, respectively, for the period July through December 2014.